Bill-Gray/PDCursesMod/docs/MANUAL.md

    the opts argument is non-NULL,  it is treated as a pointer to an integer containing the desired color pair and color_pair is ignored.

+   PDC_mbtowc(),  PDC_mbstowcs(), and PDC_wcstombs() correspond to the
+   POSIX and C99 standard functions mbtowc(),  mbstowcs(),  and wcstombs().
+If the library is built for "forced" UTF8 encoding, the PDC_* functions do UTF8 encoding and decoding.
+If it is built without forced encoding,  then the standard library functions are used instead.

 ### Return Value

    wunctrl() returns NULL on failure. delay_output() always returns OK.